-Current varicose vein treatments
+Current varicose vein treatments – Venaseal vs laser

 Varicose vein treatments are now minimally invasive, leading to excellent outcomes when compared to surgical stripping.
 Patients can expect safer treatments, resulting in less discomfort, and importantly, a quicker return to work or other normal activities.
 1

 There are two types of minimally invasive treatments, comprising heating or non-heating methods.
-Laser (EVLT) and radio frequency (RFA) are examples of heating methods and VenaSeal is an example of a non-heating method.
+Laser (EVLT) and radio frequency (RFA) are examples of heating methods and Venaseal is an example of a non-heating method.
 In general, the heating treatments require numbing to protect the skin and surrounding nerves from heat damage, and the non-heating treatments do not require numbing, leading to improved comfort.

-Varicose vein treatments: VenaSeal
+Varicose vein treatments: Venaseal vs laser

 VenaSeal is a non-heating treatment that eliminates the risk of damage to skin and nerves in the vicinity of the varicose veins.
 It is safe and effective when compared to the heating methods of treatment.